 Lower Video Quality

-- Open a YouTube video
+- Open the YouTube video

-- Click Quality
+- Select Quality

 - Try playing the video again